openplotter/docs/settings/settings_app.rst

 .. image:: img/settings4.png

-This process runs automatically at startup and is also the time when some important internal OpenPlotter processes are started.
+This process runs automatically at startup and it is also the time when some important internal OpenPlotter processes are started.
 OpenPlotter is highly configurable and some parameters can produce unexpected effects such as data loops, unstable or even unusable systems.
 By clicking |GSrescue| ``Rescue`` you can prevent these processes from starting in order to modify the settings and recover the system.

 |opapps| OpenPlotter Apps
 #########################